-SA16 BXH02 Bexleyheath Town Centre East
+POLICY SA16 BXH02 Bexleyheath Town Centre East

-1. This site is allocated for residential-led, mixed-use town centre development.
-The design-led approach for optimising site capacity suggests that a minimum of 134 new homes can be achieved on this site along with, as a minimum, the re-provision of the existing floor space for town centre uses.
-Including leisure uses at ground and lower floors.
+This site is allocated for residential-led, mixed-use town centre development.
+The design-led approach for optimising site capacity indicates that, as a minimum, the provision of 130 new homes along, with the provision of ground and first floor main town centre uses, is achievable on this site, subject to part 2 below.